SAP-samples/teched2025-DA260/exercises/ex7/README.md

     ![ex_07_23](images/ex_07_23.png)

-    After clicking on the Monitor icon, a new window will be open and you can see all the monitoring details, as below:
+    After clicking on the Monitor icon, a new window will open and you can see all the monitoring details, as shown below:

     ![ex_09_22](images/ex_09_22.png)